vboyev-MSFT/defender-docs/defender-endpoint/device-control-deploy-manage-gpo.md

 >     <Group id={etc.}>
 > </PolicyGroups>

-3. Save each XML file to your network share.
+1. Save the XML file to your network share.

 4. Define the settings as follows: